AKVorrat/platformregulation-text/text.md

 > [A Human Rights Approach to Platform Content Regulation](https://freedex.org/a-human-rights-approach-to-platform-content-regulation/)

 ## `RECOMMENDED` Develop Effective Alternatives to Content and Account Deletion
 **Currently the entire public debate and policy implementation focusses on content and account deletion.** Platforms should be encouraged to use such measures as a last resort and instead explore other measures which are less invasive for freedom of expression but may have a similar effect.
-These may include but are not limited to: content curation and community management, demoting and de-monetisation of content, changing operation style and design of forums away from maximising screen time and active setting of explicit speech norms within online communities.
+These may include but are not limited to: content curation and community management, changing operation style and design of forums away from maximising screen time and active setting of explicit speech norms within online communities.
 All of these measures can contribute to reducing the need for deletion in the first place.

 ## `DISCUSS` Trusted Flaggers
 **Dominant and relevant social media platforms may appoint trusted flaggers within a country.** Notifications of trusted flaggers are dealt with more expeditiously than others, but they are subject to the same safeguards as regulator notifications.
 A list of all current and previous trusted flaggers has to be published by the platform.
-Criteria and application process for registering an organisation or an individual as a trusted flagger have to be made public.
+The application and revocation process, as well as criteria for an organisation or an individual to be awarded trusted flagger status must be made public.
 Governmental institutions should never be able to become trusted flaggers.

 ## `MUST` Establish Registered Offices to Interact with Authorities
 Dominant platforms have to establish registered offices in the EU countries where they conduct their business.
 These offices allow local law enforcement and courts to reach the platform under their jurisdiction.